AET-DevOps25/team-kruschefan/web-client/README.md

    ```bash
    ng serve
    ```
+3. Run `docker compose up keycloak api-gateway` to start the Keycloak server and other services like GenAI and form service.
-3. Open your browser and navigate to `http://localhost:4200`.
+4. Open your browser and navigate to `http://localhost:4200`.
-4. You can log in with the following credentials:
+5. You can log in with the following credentials:
    - Username: `mock-user`
    - Password: `mock-user-secret`